Tefillah (Prayer) at New London

 There is both magic and beauty in a traditional service.
 It is a precious mixture of personal and group prayer and song.
 At its core, is our attempt to connect with the divine.
 The Yiddish word for prayer, Daven, comes from the same root as divine.
 There is a beautiful Midrash (teaching) that says God weaves the letters of the prayers of Israel into a crown around God’s head – It is a part of the Anim Z’mirot hymn – T’hilati, t’hi l’roshcha ateret – May my praises be a crown around Your head.

 Our wonderful musical tradition was formed by our Founder Chazan, George Rothschild who led this community with distinction for almost 35 years until his retirement in 1999.
+It has also been our pleasure to have been led in prayers for many years by Chazan Stephen Cotsen.
+Our current Cantorial Leads are Yoav Oved and David Djemal who both bring great love, skill and warmth to their prayer-leadership of the community.

-As well as our Chazan we have a growing number of members who regularly lead services, read from the Torah and chant the Haftarah.
+As well as our Cantorial Leads we have a growing number of members who regularly lead services, read from the Torah and chant the Haftarah.
 It is an important part of our ethos to encourage much greater participation in and leadership of services by our members – especially our younger members following their Bar or Bat Mitzvah.
 There are often courses and other opportunities to develop skills.
-Anyone keen to participate in services is encouraged to contact chazan@newlondon.org.uk.
+Anyone keen to participate in services is encouraged to contact yoav@newlondon.org.uk.

 New London follows the traditional Synagogue service.
 Prayers are almost exclusively in Hebrew and we meticulously use the correct Nusach, or modes.
 We use the Koren/Sacks Siddur and Machzor and both the Hertz and Etz Chayim Chumashim.